 Expatriates wishing to establish employment in Serbia are required to obtain a temporary residence permit.
 The temporary residence permit can be obtained by signing an employment contract or by establishing a company.
 Disregarding the basis of residing the procedure is the same, while the needed documentation is slightly different.
-Business Permit Internationals eligible are the following: company founders, directors of companies with foreign shareholders, directors of representative offices, directors of banks, banks' representative offices, insurance companies, and their representative offices.
+Upon receiving the temporary residence approval, it is necessary to submit necessary documents to the National Employment Service for obtaining the work approval/ work permit.